IsabelC434/IsabelC434/README.md

 ## 🎯 Current Focus

 - Strengthening networking knowledge (CompTIA Network+)
-- Building hands-on IT project experience
+- Building hands on IT project experience
-- Preparing for entry-level IT and Help Desk roles
+- Preparing for entry level IT and Help Desk roles

 ---
 ## 🔧 Technical Skills